top of page

 every marketing organization has a set of “Strategic Metrics” (with different definitions, unique to how a company operates) that it tracks to measure performance.
 Combination of such metrics makes up the key levers that they can pull to accelerate the performance and understand what is working.

-Across all our marketing analytics engagements at marqeu, we have been building marketing BI, data warehousing infrastructure (using popular tools like Amazon Redshift, Snowflake, Alteryx, MySQL, Periscope, Looker, Tableau, DOMO, PowerBI) and self serve dashboards that enable tracking of these metrics on an on-going basis.
+Across all our marketing analytics engagements at marqeu, we have been building marketing BI, data warehousing infrastructure (using popular tools like Amazon Redshift, BigQuery, Snowflake, DBT, Prefect, Python, MySQL, Periscope, Looker, Tableau, DOMO, PowerBI) and self serve dashboards that enable tracking of these metrics on an on-going basis.

 Though the definitions of such metrics vary there are 5 broad categories of metrics that define #MarketingAnalytics and #ROI.

-1. New Engagements – Volume and Quality: the only way to influence new deals is to have the right customers and accounts engage, actively qualify and nurture them before they are handed over to sales.
-Goals are the key drivers to ensure that marketing organizations put together aggressive plans for driving such engagements.
-To make sure marketers have real-time visibility into the performance against goals, we have designed a framework to track the actuals against goals.
+1. New Engagements – Volume and Quality: To impact new deals, it's essential to engage the right customers and accounts, actively qualify them, and nurture them before passing them to sales.
+Goals are crucial for motivating marketing teams to create ambitious plans to drive these engagements.
+To ensure marketers have real-time insight into performance relative to goals, we have developed a framework to monitor actual results against targets.

-2. Cohort-Based Demand Waterfall Conversions: while new engagements are focused on driving top of the funnel volumes, it is the “cohort-based” demand waterfall conversions that determine the quality of these engagements.
-Demand Waterfall conversions generally track 4 KPIs with some degrees of variation – Leads to MQLs, MQLs to SALs, SALs to SQLs and SQLs to Deals.
-These 4 KPIs provide insights into efficiency across the funnel and help with accelerating deals.
+2. Cohort-Based Demand Waterfall Conversions: Although new engagements aim to increase top-of-the-funnel volumes, it is the "cohort-based" demand waterfall conversions that assess the quality of these engagements.
+Demand Waterfall conversions typically monitor four key performance indicators (KPIs), albeit with some variations: Leads to MQLs, MQLs to SALs, SALs to SQLs, and SQLs to Deals.
+These four KPIs offer insights into the funnel's efficiency and assist in speeding up deal closures.

-3. Influenced and Sourced Pipeline: Driving a new pipeline has always been the most important KPI for any marketing organization.
-The importance of demonstrating how marketing is impacting the pipeline has grown manifolds in the recent times.
-The 2 commonly used metrics that demonstrate the impact of marketing are Marketing Pipeline Acceleration/Influence and New Pipeline Sourcing With these 2 metrics, organizations can quantify marketing-driven engagement across the accounts and relate them to the impact on pipeline.
-These pipeline correlations of the marketing activities provide valuable insights when it comes to understanding “when” the new opportunities were created in marketing engaged accounts and for the accounts with existing opportunities, how marketing was able to influence deal expansions and accelerate deal closures.
-These 2 KPIs provide a foundation for marketing leaders to have impactful conversations with their sales counterparts.
-At the same time, these KPIs are very influential when it comes to evaluating the market mix across marketing tactics and channels in different phases of the buying cycle.
+3. Influenced and Sourced Pipeline: Generating a new pipeline has always been the top KPI for any marketing team.
+Recently, the need to show how marketing influences the pipeline has significantly increased.
+Two key metrics used to demonstrate marketing's impact are Marketing Pipeline Acceleration/Influence and New Pipeline Sourcing.
+These metrics help organizations measure marketing-driven engagement across accounts and connect it to pipeline impact.
+By analyzing these correlations, valuable insights are gained about when new opportunities were created in marketing-engaged accounts and how marketing influenced deal expansions and accelerated closures in accounts with existing opportunities.
+These KPIs form a basis for marketing leaders to engage in meaningful discussions with their sales counterparts.
+Additionally, they play a crucial role in assessing the market mix across various marketing tactics and channels during different stages of the buying cycle.

-5. Customer Life Time Value (LTV): this metric is increasingly getting traction across SaaS companies and especially being looked at more closely for long term Marketing ROI calculations.
-It is defined as the total amount of revenue expected off of new customers over a lifetime.
-Given that the probability of getting more revenue from an existing customer is almost 3x as compared to a new customer, the value of managing customer churn is driving the LTV higher in pursuit of higher ROI.
+5. Customer Life Time Value (LTV): This metric is gaining popularity among SaaS companies and is being scrutinized more for long-term Marketing ROI assessments.
+It represents the total revenue anticipated from new customers over their lifetime.
+Since the likelihood of generating additional revenue from an existing customer is nearly three times higher than from a new one, effectively managing customer churn is crucial for increasing LTV and achieving higher ROI.

 Modern marketing technology and analytics platforms have made it easy to actively track marketing spend (building budget tracking apps within the CRM platform instead of buying additional tools), engagement with the marketing programs and the pipeline associated with those engagements.
 With the right analytics strategy and tools, we work with marketing leaders to empower their teams with these critical data points so that each team member can actively contribute towards fostering a data-driven culture within the organization.
 These KPIs provide strategic insights to the marketing leaders and CMOs so that they can confidently demonstrate the impact that their organizations are making and help foster a strong working relationship for marketing within the c-suite, especially with the CFOs.